How to Know if You Have Dust Mites

 - Clean your sofa and other furniture;

-- Buy new pillows, mattress, and bed sheets every few years;
+- Buy new pillows, mattresses, and bed sheets every few years;

 - Store clothes in closed cabinets, or even plastic bags if you have to;